juliancorrea/react-native-redux-thunk-login/README.md

 123qweASD
 ```

-To simulata the login failed and Toast with error message fill the password field with a value diferrent from [123qweASD]
+To simulate the login failed and Toast with error message fill the password field with a value diferrent from passoword above.